Arrhythmias is the collective name for conditions that affect the electrical system of the heart.

 They are traditionally diagnosed using ECG but the difficulty lies in the fact that many arrhythmias occur at long intervals.
 Symptoms such as dizziness, fainting, shortness of breath and heart palpitations may arise in a few seconds but disappear just as quickly, which is why they are difficult to detect with a regular 12-lead resting ECG at a hospital or with a continuous ECG during a few days.

 Atrial fibrillation is the most common rhythm abnormality and one of the most widespread conditions among the population.
-Around 200,000 Swedes have been diagnosed with atrial fibrillation, which is the equivalent of just over 2% of Sweden’s population.
-Several research publications indicate, however, that there may be as many as 300,000 people affected by the condition.
+Around 3% of the population in Europe have atrial fibrillation.
+Several research publications indicate, however, that there may be another 1-2% of the populationaffected, these people have silent atrial fibrillation, atrial fibrillation that gives no symptoms and have not yet been detected.
 This is because atrial fibrillation often comes and goes and does not always cause symptoms.
-Around a third of all atrial fibrillation sufferers have no symptoms and are therefore rarely discovered in routine health checks.
+Around a third of all atrial fibrillation sufferers have no symptoms and are rarely discovered in routine health checks.

-Many of these cases can be prevented if atrial fibrillation is diagnosed and treated at an early stage.
+Many of these stroke cases could be prevented if atrial fibrillation were diagnosed and treated at an early stage.
 The most important treatment for atrial fibrillation is anticoagulant medication, which reduces the risk of stroke by around 70%.
 In recent years new anticoagulants have been launched on the market as an alternative to traditional treatment.
 Thanks to this, stroke prevention in cases of atrial fibrillation has been highlighted as an issue of priority.